MattiaP7/nvim-configuration/README.md

 in your local directory search for the `nvim` folder ( if it doesn't exist, create it).
 Inside this folder create the init.vim file, and copy mine.
+For coc.nvim follow the installation guide of your language.